jkutner/jkutner.github.com/_posts/2015-08-17-deploy-gradle-ratpack-heroku-docker.md

 $ open "http://$(docker-machine ip default):8080/db"
 {% endhighlight %}

 Your containerized web app and database are now connected.
 You've created a local cloud right here on your machine.
-Now you can create a Heroku app and deploy to the public cloud by running these commands:
+Now you can create a Heroku app and deploy to the public cloud.
+First, provision a new app thusly:

 {% highlight text %}
 $ heroku create
 Creating limitless-mesa-1279... done, stack is cedar-14
 https://limitless-mesa-1279.herokuapp.com/ | https://git.heroku.com/limitless-mesa-1279.git
+{% endhighlight %}

+And deploy to Heroku with the Docker CLI

+{% highlight text %}
 $ heroku docker:release
 Remote addons: heroku-postgresql (1)
 Local addons: heroku-postgresql (1)